Drayz/My-Reads-Book-App-FEND-Project-6/README.md

 # MyReads Project

 To initiate the app
-* Load the app in your text editor with a terminal.
+* Load the app file in your text editor.
 * In your terminal type `npm install` to download the dependencies.(Make sure you have Node.js installed on your system)
 * Then type `npm start` in the terminal to start the app in the web browser
 * Enjoy "MyReads App"